jamiedsmith95/TheDigit/README.md

 Similarly to tap-dance, tap-hold allows the user to trigger different behaviours when they tap a key and when they hold it.
 For example, pressing ESC for escape and hold it down to activate a layer.

 ### Macros
 Macros are one of the features that really speed up typing and allow the user to properly customise the firmware.
 A macro can be configured to input sequences of keys, whether they form words or are combinations of modifiers that trigger a frequently used shortcut.
+This allows typing words or even frequently used phrases with a single chord.

+## The keymap
+The keymap is a file that holds all the information specifying these behaviours.
+The keymap and other ZMK files I use can be found in zmk_keymap.